 An easy way to find Norway’s most scenic roads is by using the National Tourist Routes map.
 Just to warn you, their website is super glitchy and I still haven’t managed to get the map to load on my phone, but it’s 100% worth pulling out your laptop to check out this site, because every single road listed on it is guaranteed to be amazing.

 I always check the map before setting out on a road trip and I try to take detours through as many of the tourist routes as I can.
 I’ve now driven 10 of the 18 routes and have never been disappointed.
+In fact driving in Norway is kind of my favorite thing ever, thanks to all the amazing views!

 Connect with people on Couchsurfing and Facebook